AmyG01/printf/README.md

 This is our first group project.
-We have two mandory tasks to complete, task 0 & task 1.
+We have two mandantory tasks tasks to complete, task 0 & task 1.
+Tasks 2 to 15 were advanced tasks which are optional but we attempted them as well.